NaderSayed-159/Store-FWD/README.md

 ## Users Model

-first of all you just need to uncomment the code line 90 to add 1st user without token needed and comment line **91**

 then you can do all request on '**http://localhost:3000/users**'

 * to get all users use [ **Get** ] verb on above route